-IBFD will not share your personal data with any third parties other than those we have license agreements with, without your prior consent.
+IBFD will not share your personal data with any third parties other than those we have licence agreements with, without your prior consent.

 Third countries and international organizations

-As an international organization with offices in four countries and with a global network of clients (e.g. customers, third party licensees) and suppliers (e.g. authors, printers), IBFD may need to transfer your personal data to (international organizations operating in) countries outside the European Economic Area (EEA).
+As an international organization with offices in four countries and with a global network of clients and suppliers, IBFD may need to transfer your personal data to (international organizations operating in) countries outside the European Economic Area (EEA).

-The EC has taken a number of ‘adequacy decisions’ for non-EU countries that the EC considers to have an adequate level of protection: a full list can be found here.
+The EC has identified a number of non-EU countries that are considered to have an adequate level of data protection: a full list can be found here.

-To enable the transfer of data to countries that have not (yet) been labeled ‘safe’, the European Commission has established a number of Standard Contractual Clauses that can be used in agreements with parties in these countries, in order to safeguard the protection of your personal data.
+To enable the transfer of data to countries that have not (yet) been labelled “safe”, the EC has established a number of Standard Contractual Clauses that can be used in agreements with parties in these countries, in order to safeguard the protection of your personal data.